Special Education Teacher Preparation Policy

 Content Test Requirements: All Exceptional Child-Generalist special education teacher candidates in Idaho are required to pass the Praxis Elementary Education: Multiple Subjects (5001) test or the Elementary Education: Content Knowledge for Teaching (7811) test, which are the same tests required of general education elementary teacher candidates.
 The Multiple Subjects assessment reports subscores in each individual core content area.
-The 7811 test is currently under review by NCTQ to determine whether its separately scored subtests sufficiently assess candidates' content knowledge.
+The 7811 test contains four separately scored subtests in English language arts, mathematics, social studies and science, the science subtest does not sufficiently assess candidates' content knowledge in science.

 Blended Early Childhood Special Education/Early Childhood Education (birth-grade 3) candidates are required to pass the Praxis Early Childhood Education (5025) test, which contains a composite score.

 Provisional and Emergency Licensure: Because provisional and emergency licensure requirements are scored in Provisional and Emergency Licensure, only the test requirements for the state's initial license are considered as part of this goal.

 Require high-incidence elementary teacher candidates to pass a subject-matter test designed to ensure sufficient content knowledge of all subjects.

 Although Idaho's use of the Multiple Subjects test is commendable, it is undermined by the state's policy that allows teacher candidates to the option of passing the Content Knowledge for Teaching test which does not sufficiently assess candidate's content knowledge in science.

 Ensure that secondary high-incidence special education teachers possess adequate content knowledge.